CZ-NIC/knot/doc/operation.rst

 Standard states:

 - ``active`` — The key is used for signing.
 - ``published`` — The key is published in the zone, but not used for signing.
+If the key is a KSK or CSK, it is used for signing the DNSKEY RRSet.
 - ``ready`` (only for KSK) — The key is published in the zone and used for signing.
 The old key is still active, since we are waiting for the DS records in the parent zone to be updated (i.e. "KSK submission").